 Highly successful executive individuals who are well established use this method of written communication to initiate their search.
 Business owners often use this type of approach to market their services.
-Mothers re-entering the work force with little or no paid experience may use this variation to convey volunteer or real life experiences.

 Ask yourself how you can help the employer eliminate concerns and deal with problems.
 Communicate that you’re prepared to make the company a top priority.